AgentArk: Distilling Multi-Agent Intelligence into a Single LLM Agent: Introduction

 These challenges naturally raise a fundamental question: \emph{Can a single model internalize the reasoning benefits of MAS without their high inference-time cost and collaborative vulnerabilities?}

 The collective power of MAS, i.e., \emph{inference-time compute}, suggests that the gains can possibly be ``shifted forward''---internalized by a single model during offline learning~\citep{wang2025mas, chen2025optima, liu2025adaptive}.
-While prior work has shown that single models can absorb certain MAS reasoning benefits~\citep{li2026single, li2025chain, chen2024magdi, zhou2025debate}, they are often limited to imitating final answers~\citep{han2024llm} or exhibiting shallow interaction traces~\citep{li2023camel, lin2025creativity}, failing to reproduce the core \emph{iterative conflict-and-refinement dynamics} that underlie MAS reasoning \citep{li2024survey}.
-Notably, recent evidence suggests that the structural design of multi-agent systems may play a secondary role in their observed gains. \citet{kim2025towards} demonstrate that removing or perturbing explicit agent structures leads to only marginal performance degradation, revealing that the essential contribution of MAS lies in the \emph{reasoning dynamics} they induce, rather than in the interaction schema itself.
-Similarly, \citet{ke2026mas} systematically studies orchestration strategies under controlled benchmarks, showing that performance is largely driven by induced reasoning behaviors rather than specific agent topologies or coordination protocols.
+While prior work shows that single models can absorb certain MAS reasoning benefits~\citep{li2026single, li2025chain, chen2024magdi, zhou2025debate}, they are often limited to imitating final answers~\citep{han2024llm} or exhibiting shallow interaction traces~\citep{li2023camel, lin2025creativity}, failing to reproduce the core \emph{iterative conflict-and-refinement dynamics} that underlie MAS reasoning \citep{li2024survey}.
+Notably, recent evidence suggests that the structural design of MAS may play a secondary role in observed gains. \citep{kim2025towards} demonstrate that removing or perturbing explicit agent structures leads to only marginal performance degradation, revealing the essential contribution of MAS lies in the \emph{reasoning dynamics} they induce, rather than in the interaction schema itself.
+Similarly, \citep{ke2026mas} systematically studies orchestration strategies under controlled benchmarks, showing that performance is largely driven by induced reasoning behaviors rather than agent topologies or protocols.